James000916/MeowBlock/README.md

 ## What MeowBlock can do

 ✅Skips the ads on the player.
-✅Removes ads on the home page, search page, player page.
+✅Removes ad elements on the home page, search page, player page.
 ✅Stays undetectable by YouTube.

 ## Working principle